ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 * ``wflow_features``
    This category of tests ensures that the workflow completes successfully with particular features/capabilities activated.

-Some tests are duplicated among the above categories via symbolic links, both for legacy reasons (when tests for different capabilities were consolidated) and for convenience when a user would like to run all tests for a specific category (*e.g.* verification tests).
+Some tests are duplicated among the above categories via symbolic links, both for legacy reasons (when tests for different capabilities were consolidated) and for convenience when a user would like to run all tests for a specific category (e.g., verification tests).

 The script to run the WE2E tests is named ``run_WE2E_tests.py`` and is located in the directory ``ufs-srweather-app/tests/WE2E``.
 Each WE2E test has an associated configuration file named ``config.${test_name}.yaml``, where ``${test_name}`` is the name of the corresponding test.
 These configuration files are subsets of the full range of ``config.yaml`` experiment configuration options.
-(See :numref:`Chapter %s <ConfigWorkflow>` for all configurable options and :numref:`Section %s <UserSpecificConfig>` for information on configuring ``config.yaml``.)
+(See :numref:`Section %s <ConfigWorkflow>` for all configurable options and :numref:`Section %s <UserSpecificConfig>` for information on configuring ``config.yaml``.)
 For each test, the ``run_WE2E_tests.py`` script reads in the test configuration file and generates from it a complete ``config.yaml`` file.
 It then calls the ``generate_FV3LAM_wflow()`` function, which in turn reads in ``config.yaml`` and generates a new experiment for the test.
 The name of each experiment directory is set to that of the corresponding test, and a copy of ``config.yaml`` for each test is placed in its experiment directory.

-As with any other experiment within the App, the Python modules required for experiment generation must be loaded before ``run_WE2E_tests.py`` can be called.
+As with any other experiment within the SRW App, the Python modules required for experiment generation must be loaded before ``run_WE2E_tests.py`` can be called.
 See :numref:`Section %s <SetUpPythonEnv>` for information on loading the Python environment on supported platforms.
 Note also that ``run_WE2E_tests.py`` assumes that all of